-Award Minimum credit Permitted Additional credit

-Requirement Attempts as defined in G12
+Award Minimum credit Requirement Permitted Additional credit Attempts as defined in G12 above

-above

 Certificate 20 Not applicable

 Advanced Certificate 40 Not applicable

 Certificate of Higher Education 120 120

 Diploma of Higher Education 240 120

 Foundation Certificate 120 120

 Foundation Degree 240 120

 Higher National Diploma 240 Not applicable

 Higher National Certificate 160 Not applicable

-Diploma 100 100

 Graduate Certificate 60 40

 Graduate Diploma 120 120

 Postgraduate Certificate 60 40

-Degree and Advanced Diploma 320 120 at Stage 1 6 120

-at Stage 2
+Degree and Advanced Diploma 320 120 at Stage 1 120 at Stage 2

-ward Minimum credit Permitted Additional credit

-Requirement Attempts as defined in G12

-above

-Honours Degree 360 120 at Stage 1 6 120

-Horiours Degree 300 at Stage 2
+Honours Degree 360 120 at Stage 1 120 at Stage 2

 Honours Degree - direct entrant to Year 3 120 120

-Tionodis Degree - direct entrant to Tear 3 120 120

-Honours Degree for Cyprus 480 120 at Year 1 120

-Campus provision with 4 years at Year 2

-study cycle 120 at Years 3 and 4
+Honours Degree for Cyprus Campus provision with 4 years study cycle 480 120 at Year 1 120 at Year 2 120 at Years 3 and 4

+Honours Degree for ICEM Oman provision with 480 credit programme structure 480 120 at Stage 1 and 360 at Stage 2

 Top-up Degree (Honours) 120 120

-Integrated Masters 480 120 at Stage 1 120

-at Stage 2

-120 at Stage 3
+Integrated Masters 480 120 at Stage 1 120 at Stage 2 120 at Stage 3

 Postgraduate Diploma 120 120

-Award Minimum credit Requirement Permitted Additional credit Attempts as defined in G12 above (Taught and Professional) Masters Degree 180 120 Professional Doctorate 540 120
+(Taught and Professional) Masters Degree 180 120

+Professional Doctorate 540 120

-^{}Additional module attempts at Year 1 of the same full time programme shall be permitted only exceptionally, where the Board is satisfied that the student would benefit from a further attempt, and that he/she has a reasonable prospect of success notwithstanding their previous performance.
+\Additional module attempts at Year 1 of the same full time programme shall be permitted only exceptionally, where the Board is satisfied that the student would benefit from a further attempt, and that he/she has a reasonable prospect of success notwithstanding their previous performance.

 - G12.4 In order to retake a failed module or to attempt an equivalent module to a failed module, a Course Assessment Board may allow a full-time student to register for 20 additional credits in the following year. - G12.5 Retaken modules must be studied and completed in full.
-Any passed elements from the previous attempt cannot be carried over. - G12.6 Marks for retaken modules will be capped at the minimum pass mark. - G12.7 At the discretion of the Course Assessment Board and subject to any specific course requirements a student may be allowed to nominate an alternative module as the retaken module.
-The alternative module will be capped at the minimum pass mark. - G12.8 No student is permitted to retake a module that has been passed, subject to the following exceptions: - i. where a student, because of mitigating circumstances, is permitted to repeat a year in full, all module grades in that year will be invalidated and passed modules may be newly attempted; - ii. where a student, because of mitigating circumstances, is permitted to retake an assessment as a result of an appeal, the student will be able to rely on the higher of the original and the reattempted mark: - where a student cannot retake modules on a part-time basis because of documented circumstances beyond their control (e.g. international bursary or registration conditions), that student may exceptionally be permitted to retake one or more modules which have been passed, in order to constitute a full-time year.
+Any passed elements from the previous attempt cannot be carried over. - G12.6 Marks for retaken modules will be capped at the minimum pass mark.

+- G12.7 At the discretion of the Course Assessment Board and subject to any specific course requirements a student may be allowed to nominate an alternative module as the retaken module.
+The alternative module will be capped at the minimum pass mark. - G12.8 No student is permitted to retake a module that has been passed, subject to the following exceptions: - i. where a student, because of mitigating circumstances, is permitted to repeat a year in full, all module grades in that year will be invalidated and passed modules may be newly attempted; - ii. where a student, because of mitigating circumstances, is permitted to retake an assessment as a result of an appeal, the student will be able to rely on the higher of the original and the reattempted mark; - iii where a student cannot retake modules on a part-time basis because of documented circumstances beyond their control (e.g. international bursary or registration conditions), that student may exceptionally be permitted to retake one or more modules which have been passed, in order to constitute a full-time year.
 However, the marks awarded for those modules at the original attempt will stand. - G12.9 Approval of additional module attempts on all programmes shall be at the discretion of the appropriate Course Assessment Board, which will not withhold such approval unless, in its academic judgement, the student lacks any reasonable prospect of success in subsequent attempts.
-In the latter case, the student will be obliged to withdraw from the programme, and any future re-admission will be at the discretion of the relevant Head of School.
+In the latter case, the student will be obliged to withdraw from the programme, and any future re-admission will be at the discretion of the relevant Dean of School.